In this section

 - Review: Bussi, E., Mantiñán, M., Bonilla Muñoz, M., Nievas, A., Machado, M., Pignataro, G., Pregliasco, M., Ojeda, M., Armella, J., Dafunchio, S., Langer, E.,Schwamberger, C. (2018), Silencios que gritan 2 - relatos urbanos en primera persona.
 Edited by Silvia Grinberg and Yanina Carpintieri, Córdoba: Baéz Ediciones.
 In: Revista Latinoamericana de Políticasy Administración de la Educación 5 (8):110-112.

-- Academic Practice: Associate Fellow of the Higher Education Academy (AFHEA) and completing the PG-Cert to become a Fellow of the HE Academy.
+- HE-Teaching: Associate Lecturer Goldsmiths (Anthropological Methods 1 UG y.
+1, Anthropology and the Visual 1 UG y.
+2) Academic Practice: Associate Fellow of the Higher Education Academy (AFHEA) and completing the PG-Cert to become a Fellow of the HE Academy.

 - Paper: “’You Could Make a Documentary Based on My Life History’- Interrogating Consent.”
 Anthropology in London Day